Sempringham

-Sempringham is a hamlet in the South Kesteven district of Lincolnshire, England.
+Sempringham is a village in the civil parish of Pointon and Sempringham, in the South Kesteven district of Lincolnshire, England.
 It is situated 2 mi south from the A52 road, 12 mi east from Grantham and 8 mi north from Bourne.
-The hamlet is in the civil parish of Pointon and Sempringham, and on the western edge of the Lincolnshire Fens, the closest village being Billingborough, 0.5 mi to the north on the B1177 road.
+The hamlet is on the western edge of the Lincolnshire Fens, the closest village being Billingborough, 0.5 mi to the north on the B1177 road.
 Sempringham is noted as the home of Gilbert of Sempringham, the son of the lord of the manor.
 Gilbert is the only English Saint to have founded a monastic order, the Gilbertines.
+In 1921 the parish had a population of 112.
+On 1 April 1931 the parish was abolished to form "Pointon and Sempringham".

 Sempringham consists of a church and a holy well, with other houses east from the church scattered along the B1177 between Pointon and Billingborough.
 The church stands at an altitude of about 52 ft, on land rising out of flat fenland.
 Pointon is the chief township of the civil parish, which includes Millthorpe and the fens of Pointon, Neslam and Aslackby, and a part of Hundred Fen at Gosberton Clough.
 Formerly, Birthorpe, now part of Billingborough, was included in the parish.

 The parish church is a Grade I listed building, dedicated to Saint Andrew and dating from 1170.
 It was restored and the chancel rebuilt in 1868-69 by Edward Browning.